Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Related work

 \subsection{Stereo matching}

-Stereo matching can be broadly classified into area-based matching (ABM) and feature-based matching (FBM).
-ABM approaches minimize a matching cost function to reduce mismatches or aggregate matching costs within local pixels as the matching criterion \cite{luoFastNormalizedCrosscorrelation2010}.
+Stereo matching can be broadly classified into area-based matching (ABM) and feature-based matching (FBM) \citep{gengFeaturebasedMultimodalRemote2025}.
+ABM approaches minimize a matching cost function to reduce mismatches or aggregate matching costs within local pixels as the matching criterion \citep{luoFastNormalizedCrosscorrelation2010}.
 Traditional FBM approaches match images by extracting and computing feature descriptors.
-Deep learning-based FBM \cite{laiMatchDetCollaborativeFramework2024,Zhang_2025_CVPR} further advances this field by training neural networks to automatically learn feature representations.
-It enables obtaining precise matching in complex scenes, low-texture regions, and under occlusions.
-Both ABM and FBM are suitable for feature-rich scenes with large illumination variations but FBM has higher computationally efficient than ABM.
+Deep learning-based FBM \citep{laiMatchDetCollaborativeFramework2024,Zhang_2025_CVPR} further advances this field by training neural networks to automatically learn feature representations.
+It enables precise matching in complex scenes, low-texture regions, and under occlusions.
+Both ABM and FBM are suitable for feature-rich scenes with large illumination variations, but FBM is more computationally efficient than ABM.
+Notably, learning-based matchers such as SuperGlue \citep{sarlinSuperGlueLearningFeature2020} and LightGlue \citep{lindenbergerLightGlueLocalFeature2023} cast matching as an optimal transport (OT) problem, performing a global soft assignment over point-level descriptors.
+In contrast, the LHBGO mechanism in \method operates on polygon-level primitives and yields a hard one-to-one assignment confined to local subgraphs anchored by reliable matches, requiring no training.

-In contrast to these methods, we utilize a combination of ABM and FBM to obtain accurate polygon matching.
-The proposed \method utilizes both FBM to construct stable multi-view geometric constraints and ABM to quickly handle local image matching.
+Distinct from these conventional approaches, \method pioneers a paradigm shift from 0D/1D primitives to 2D polygon matching, offering a robust zero-shot solution for high-level structural correspondence by uniting the robustness of learned features with the precision of handcrafted geometric constraints.
+By replacing computationally intensive dense pixel matching with sparse, polygon-level structural alignment, \method significantly reduces computational overhead, offering an efficient solution for stereo matching.\method performs inference directly on new scenes without any task-specific training or fine-tuning, whereas many learning-based matchers require days or even weeks of supervised training on large-scale labeled data before deployment.